Regional Program in Veterinary Medicine

 Frequently asked questions

 Yes!
-Whether you start at Montana State University, Utah State University, or WSU, faculty teach DVM courses with the same syllabi, course objectives, and co-write the exams.
+Whether you start at Montana State University or WSU, faculty teach DVM courses with the same syllabi, course objectives, and co-write the exams.

-The small class sizes at Utah State University and Montana State University provide personalized attention to foster student success while offering exceptional opportunities for professional growth and the development of clinical, leadership, and interpersonal skills.
+The small class size at Montana State University provide personalized attention to foster student success while offering exceptional opportunities for professional growth and the development of clinical, leadership, and interpersonal skills.

-The majority of core courses are taught on site by Montana State University or Utah State University faculty.
+The majority of core courses are taught on site by Montana State University faculty.
 Some elective courses, clubs, and specialized core course topics are taught via distance learning.
 All students have access to taped lectures from every class.

 Yes!
 Joining a club is a wonderful way to get to know other veterinary students.
-Montana State University and Utah State University students can participate thru their own campus clubs and video streaming.
+Montana State University students can participate thru their own campus clubs and video streaming.

 By the time you come to WSU, you will have had the opportunity to get to know your classmates from courses via distance learning and student clubs with video streaming.
 Students will also attend a second orientation prior the start of classes at WSU.